WebQA: Multihop and Multimodal QA: Introduction

 \section{Introduction}

-When users navigate the web to find answers they engage in a multimodal experience, flipping through articles and images alike.
-In contrast, most Question Answering (QA) systems treat the web as a text-only landscape of facts to be extracted.
-This has two fundamental limitations to progress: 1.
+Web search is a multimodal experience: Will I find my answer on the image search tab or within text snippets?
+In contrast, most deployed Question Answering (QA) systems treat the web as a text-only landscape of facts to be extracted, ignoring the knowledge present in images.
+This has two fundamental limitations: 1.
 The text-based web is impoverished \cite{Bisk2020,bender2020climbing}, and 2.
 This form of information extraction is inefficient.
-If searching to see if a park has picnic tables, surfacing an image of the picnic area answers the question immediately, rather than wading through pages of reviews hoping someone happened to mention this feature.
-QA engines need to move to treating the internet as a multimodal trove of information, but this requires building systems which can perform multihop reasoning on either images or text.
-This work proposes a novel benchmark aimed precisely at facilitating this new research intersection.
+For example, when searching to see if a park has picnic tables, surfacing an image of the picnic area answers the question immediately, rather than wading through pages of reviews hoping someone happened to mention this fact.
+QA engines need to move to treating the Internet as a multimodal trove of information, but this requires multihop reasoning on either images or text.

 To this end, datasets are rapidly emerging\cite{talmor2021multimodalqa, singh2021mimoqa,hannan2020manymodalqa}.
 But they either use pre-defined templates for the curation of multihop multimodal QA pairs \cite{talmor2021multimodalqa}, or encourage a ``question decomposition + rerouting to uni-modal model'' approach to superficially solve the problem\cite{hannan2020manymodalqa}.
-However, if we could disentangle extracting knowledge from understanding it, then there would be no need to differentiate whether the knowledge was learned from books versus images, or whether an abstract piece of knowledge is a composite of multiple scattered fragments versus being carried by a single one.
-We argue that genuine progress in reasoning over linguistic notions of meanings and visually grounded ones under the same representation framework depends on the development of a unified system that indiscriminately treats text snippets and images as knowledge carriers.
-On top of that, our goal is to facilitate better extraction, integration and summarization abilities in a heterogeneous information landscape.
+However, when humans absorb knowledge, there is no need to distinguish whether the knowledge was learned from books versus images, or whether a piece of knowledge is a composite of multiple scattered fragments versus being carried by a single one.
+We argue that genuine progress in reasoning over linguistic notions of meanings and visually grounded meanings under the same representation framework depends on the development of a unified system that indiscriminately treats snippets and images as knowledge carriers.
+On top of that, the goal includes better extraction, integration and summarization abilities in a heterogeneous information landscape.